-The core of integrated monitoring is up.time 's vSync, whose key functions are replicating metrics and mirroring topologies, from VMware vSphere to up.time .
+The core of integrated monitoring is Uptime Infrastructure Monitor's vSync, whose key functions are replicating metrics and mirroring topologies, from VMware vSphere to Uptime Infrastructure Monitor.

-vSync takes performance metrics gathered by VMware vSphere, normally for use in VMware tools such as the vSphere Client, and represents them in up. time.
-VMware vSphere metrics that are available in up.time include performance data for VMs, the ESX servers that host them, and the VMware vCenter servers that manage your configurations (including but not limited to datacenters, clusters, and resource pools).
+vSync takes performance metrics gathered by VMware vSphere, normally for use in VMware tools such as the vSphere Client, and represents them in Uptime Infrastructure Monitor.
+VMware vSphere metrics that are available in Uptime Infrastructure Monitor include performance data for VMs, the ESX servers that host them, and the VMware vCenter servers that manage your configurations (including but not limited to datacenters, clusters, and resource pools).

-vSync also regularly monitors your VMware vSphere datacenter's dynamic environment (including both physical and virtual assets), ensuring the VMware vSphere inventory that up.time is using for monitoring and reporting is always current.
+vSync also regularly monitors your VMware vSphere datacenter's dynamic environment (including both physical and virtual assets), ensuring the VMware vSphere inventory that Uptime Infrastructure Monitor is using for monitoring and reporting is always current.
 For more information, see Managing vSync.

-vSphere Components as up.time Elements
+vSphere Components as Uptime Infrastructure Monitor Elements

-Some VMware vSphere components that act as logical groupings, including datacenters, clusters, resource pools, and vApps, are hierarchically mirrored in up.time 's My Infrastructure inventory, and are represented through their reported resource metrics.
-On the other hand, VMware vSphere components that are actual hosts, whether virtual or physical (i.e., a VMware vCenter server, its component ESX servers, or their respective VMs) are represented in up. time as Elements.
+Some VMware vSphere components that act as logical groupings, including datacenters, clusters, resource pools, and vApps, are hierarchically mirrored in Uptime Infrastructure Monitor's My Infrastructure inventory, and are represented through their reported resource metrics.
+On the other hand, VMware vSphere components that are actual hosts, whether virtual or physical (i.e., a VMware vCenter server, its component ESX servers, or their respective VMs) are represented in Uptime Infrastructure Monitor as Elements.

-When you add a VMware vCenter server as an Element, all of the VMware vSphere components, whether organizational or compute resources, as defined through the vSphere Client, are imported to up.time, and their VMware-vSphere-collected metric data is migrated to the up.time DataStore.
+When you add a VMware vCenter server as an Element, all of the VMware vSphere components, whether organizational or compute resources, as defined through the vSphere Client, are imported to Uptime Infrastructure Monitor, and their VMware/vSphere-collected metric data is migrated to the up.time DataStore.
 Additionally, all ESX servers and VMs also become Elements.

-There will be cases where administrators will want to actively manage which ESX server Elements (and subsequently, which VMs) are monitored by up. time.
-For example, licensing constraints may prevent you from monitoring every ESX server in up.time, or the performance of particular portions of your virtual infrastructure may not be considered mission critical, and demand the same level of uptime.
+There will be cases where administrators will want to actively manage which ESX server Elements (and subsequently, which VMs) are monitored by Uptime Infrastructure Monitor.
+For example, licensing constraints may prevent you from monitoring every ESX server in Uptime Infrastructure Monitor, or the performance of particular portions of your virtual infrastructure may not be considered mission critical, and demand the same level of up-time.

-In these cases, administrators can include or exclude specific up.time Elements from being monitored.
+In these cases, administrators can include or exclude specific Uptime Infrastructure Monitor Elements from monitoring.
 Exclusions can be made on a per-VM basis, or by a logical grouping at the VMware vSphere level (e.g., by cluster).